Border Collie Scout saved by emergency vets following late-night drama

 All of Vets Now’s out-of-hours clinics and 24/7 hospitals have a vet and vet nurse on site at all times.

-Vets Now has also recently launched an online video consultation service to make professional veterinary advice more easily available.
+Vets Now has also recently partnered with PawSquad, offering an online video consultation service to make professional veterinary advice more easily available.
 While the service is not suitable for life-threatening emergencies like Scout’s, their experienced vets are available to discuss any worries or concerns pet owners might have.
-If a pet needs to be treated at Vets Now, pet owners are refunded the online consultation fee.